 Occupational therapy may be needed if you lose your ability to do certain daily tasks such as eating, dressing, writing or bathing.
 Speech therapy may be helpful if you have difficulties with speaking or swallowing.

-MS: Ongoing Research
+MS: Is Research Promising?

 The recent discovery of additional genetic variants (genes) involved in MS will help to pinpoint specific biological targets for new drug treatment discoveries.